Servosila Brushless Motor Controllers

 All controllers have an on-board terminal 120 Ohm resistor prescribed by the CAN bus standard.
 The resistor can be turned on or off via a jumper.
 Only one controller in a chain needs to have the terminal resistor enabled.

-There is a way to upgrade the controllers’ firmware via a RS232 port, including field firmware upgrades of servo drives or mobile vehicles.
+There is a way to upgrade the controllers’ firmware via a RS232 port, including field firmware upgrades of servo actuators or mobile vehicles.

 Operation Modes & Capabilities